Although the Sony 18-105mm F4 released almost a decade ago, it’s still a very well loved lens to this day.

 Combine the size with the 17oz (481g) weight and you’ve got a lens that’s much larger than your average APS-C glass.

 Seriously, this thing is huge.
 With that being said, large dimensions and heavy weight pretty much comes with the territory when you’re talking about such a versatile lens.

 After all, it’s able to go from a wide focal length all the way into the telephoto range whilst still keeping a consistent F4 aperture, so the size is to be expected.

 The Sony 18-105mm F4 sports the iconic “G” badge, meaning it’s a part of the company’s “Gold” line of lenses.
-This signifies its position as being one of Sony’s “best and highest quality” lenses.
+This signifies its position as being (as Sony claims) one of the company’s “best and highest quality” lenses.

 So is the lens built to last?
 I’d say yes.
 While not quite on the level of a full-frame G-series lens, it’s still incredibly well built and should, in theory, survive the day to day rigors of photography.

 While it doesn’t have weather sealing, I imagine it should survive light rain and other minor inclement weather, as all my other non-sealed Sony lenses have.
 Time will tell.